The latest on EU Exit

 Will delivery dates for new vehicle orders be affected?

-There is a chance that any vehicles delivered on or after 1 January 2021 could be held up at the docks, as borders may not be running as efficiently.
-Even if your car is 100% made in Britain, it is likely to need parts from elsewhere in the world, which could take longer to get here.
+We are already seeing that vehicles held up at the docks, as borders may not be running as efficiently as possible.
+It’s worth bearing in mind that even if your car is 100% made in Britain, it is likely to need parts from elsewhere in the world, which could take longer to get here.

-Some manufacturers have been working to get ahead of this challenge by stocking up on vehicles, parts or bringing forward their summer maintenance shutdown, which may affect the timings for some new cars.
+Some manufacturers have been working to get ahead of this challenge by stocking up on vehicles and parts.
 If your car is already in the UK, there is less chance of a delay.

-If you are a LeasePlan driver with a vehicle on order, you will be kept informed about your expected vehicle delivery date.
+If you are a LeasePlan driver with a vehicle on order, you will be kept informed about any unexpected changes vehicle delivery date.

 Will vehicle service, repairs or tyre replacements be impacted?